becketalservices/cnx_cp_filebrowser/README.md

 ## Configuration

 Currently you can configure it only during installation or by modifying the deployment.yaml file.
-The chart generates a configmap that hosts a config.yaml file.
-Unfortunately the filemanager version v1.10.0 that I'm using is not honoring the -c flag and therefore not using this config map.

 you can set this options during installation:
 * storageClassName - the storage class for the pvc of the database - Defaults to `anything`
 * baseURL - the base URL.
 Defaults to `filebrowser`
 * service.nodePort - the port the service is listening to.
 Defaults to `31675`
 * filestore - the name of the pvc to serve.
 Defaults to `customizernfsclaim`